henryhuangh/wealthsimple-python/README.md

 accounts = ws.get_accounts()  # Token is auto-refreshed if expired
 ```

+When tokens are refreshed, both keyring and environment variables are automatically updated.

 ### Manual Token Refresh

 If needed, you can manually refresh: